 You will need your UK driving licence to drive in an EU or EEA country.

 Find out which IDPs you might need to drive in an EU or EEA country.

 Insurance for your vehicle, caravan or trailer

 You will need to carry a motor insurance green card when driving in the EU and EEA.

-Contact your vehicle insurance provider one month before you travel to get green cards for your vehicle, caravan or trailer.
+Contact your vehicle insurance provider 1 month before you travel to get green cards for your vehicle, caravan or trailer.

 You’ll need multiple green cards if: